Matthew 23:39

 In

-Mat.
-24:8 Jesus said, All these are the beginning
+Matthew 24:8 Jesus said, All these are the

-catastrophic events that Jesus mentioned are not signs of His coming, but they
+His coming.
+These catastrophic events that Jesus mentioned are not signs of His

-are characteristics of the age in which we live.
-Dont be surprised by them;
+coming, but they are characteristics of the age in which we live.
+Do not be

 eventually broke out between the Romans and the Jewish state, and the Romans